kgilpin/opentips-vscode/README.md

 > Works seamlessly with your GitHub Copilot subscription or independently via an Anthropic API key

 Click on the question mark icon ？, or `Explain` link in the popup, to get a detailed explanation of the suggestion.
 There will be a slight delay while the explanation is fetched, then it will be opened in a new text editor document for you to read.

+### TODO

+Click on the clipboard icon 📋, or `TODO` link in the popup, to add a TODO comment to your code with the review suggestion.
+This allows you to keep track of suggestions that you want to address later.

 ### Dismiss